RajSunny2011/Library-Management-Project/README.md

  ### User Interface Components

  -   **Login and Account Creation**:
-     -   Enforces username and password requirements for new accounts.
+     -   Enforces username and password requirements for new accounts
+        - 3 character user id and 8 character password.
+        - Checks for duplicate username
      -   Passwords are hashed using SHA256 before storage for security.
      -   Login validation checks the hashed password against the stored hash.
- -   **Navigational Buttons**:
-     -   Buttons to navigate between login, account creation, user, and admin pages.
-     -   Functionalities like logout and returning to the login page for ease of navigation.

  ### Book Management

  -   **Admin Functionalities**:
      -   Add new books with details like ID, name, and author.
+        - Checks for if the same ID already exists before adding.
      -   Delete books with confirmation prompts to prevent accidental deletions.
      -   Edit book details.
  -   **User Functionalities**: